gricar/gricar/README.md

 - 👋 Hi, I’m Gabriel Rodrigues.
 - 👀 I’m interested in helping this community grow and connect the world.
-- 🌱 I’m currently learning HTML, CSS & JS.
+- 🌱 I’m currently learning React, JS, HTML & CSS.
 I wanna be a Full Stack Developer.
 - 💞️ I’m looking to collaborate in everything I can.

 <div align="center">